Best Ways to Clean & Sanitize Silver Nipple Shields

 Once a week, I take a close look at my cups under good lighting.
 I check for:

-- Any scratches or dents
+- Any scratches or dents (remember to hold them correctly!).

-- Signs of excessive tarnishing
+- Signs of excessive tarnishing.

-- Changes in shape (they should maintain their dome form)
+- Changes in shape (they should maintain their dome form).

 The Perfect Product Pairing